Open: Mon to Sun 09:00 - 21:00

 Your price includes:

-Choose from our luxury collection below of 5* Deluxe Nile cruise boats and hotels in Cairo and Red Sea.
+Choose from our collection below of 5* Nile cruise boats and hotels in Cairo and Red Sea.

 For centuries travellers have been fascinated by the mystical allure of the Nile.
-A relaxing cruise in luxurious surroundings, alongside Egypt's many archaeological wonders, provides the perfect combination for an unforgettable holiday.
+A relaxing cruise, alongside Egypt's many archaeological wonders, provides the perfect combination for an unforgettable holiday.
 Our Treasures of Egypt Classic Nile Itinerary takes you from Luxor to Aswan, visiting some of the most spectacular ancient sites in the world including the stunning Valley of the Kings, the burial place of the Pharoahs including that Tutankhamen and the breath-taking temples Karnak and Luxor.

 Cairo is a must for anyone fascinated by the magnificent Great Pyramids and the Sphinx of Giza.
 Situated on the Nile, Cairo is exciting, vibrant and fascinating; it is a perfect blend of old and new.